Kenyan cycling develops with Asian photographer's focus

 Leong was, and remains, convinced the country synonymous with world class runners will produce the first black team to compete in the Tour de France.

-With a long history of producing elite distance runners with stamina the envy of the world, Leong felt Kenya could spawn cyclists with the skills to suit the grueling demands of that sport.
+With a long history of producing elite distance runners with stamina the envy of the world, Leong felt Kenya could spawn cyclists with the skills to suit the gruelling demands of that sport.

 Initially, he wrote to many of the cycling sponsors and teams in the Tour de France, the toughest bike race of them all, with his idea but was mostly ignored before deciding to just do it himself and prove them wrong.